 While there is no set limit on the number of participants, around 10 people from various departments and companies gather each time to confront and share their own experiences and emotions.

 To ensure psychological safety and as a guideline for health levels enabling participation, we require participants to have their cameras on and show their faces.
-However, the process is voluntary, allowing anyone who wishes to speak to do so when they feel ready.
+However, the process is self-directed, allowing anyone who wishes to speak to do so when they feel ready.
 Consequently, periods of "silence" often occur, where participants are deep in thought or hesitating whether to speak.

 Since our daily work demands problem-solving thinking, some participants—especially newcomers—initially feel uneasy or uncomfortable with the silence.
 Lab members experienced this too.